The Embed page in the Platform section of the Admin menu lets you configure settings for embedded Looker content.

 This setting is only revealed if the Embed Secret has been set.

-After generating a URL for Looker’s Single Sign-on Embedding feature you can test it by pasting it in the Embed URI Validator field and clicking Test URI.
+After generating a URL for Looker’s Single Sign-on Embedding feature, you can test the URL by pasting it in the Embed URI Validator field and clicking Test URI.
+The URI validator will return a message indicating whether the SSO embed URL is valid.